pminasandra/tracktorlive/tutorials/05-looming-video/README.md

 We will create a python script that takes uses TracktorLive to play a full-screen video whenever the fish moves over a certain velocity.

+To create a python script that uses TracktorLive to play a full-screen video of a looming stimulus whenever a animal’s movements exceed a certain velocity.
+The folder associated with this tutorial contains a video, `flume_video.mp4`, showing the movement of an individual fish in a rectangular tank.

 ![Looming video](looming.gif)

-(The above video is to be played only once each time the fish triggers it, although here on GitHub it will loop endlessly)
+(The above video is to be played only once each time the fish triggers it.
+However, here on GitHub it will loop endlessly)

 ## Method

-We have already tuned the tracking parameters and saved them in `flume-video-params.json`.
-The python script `looming.py` has been written, which makes use of the
-[Run Command On Condition](../../Library_Of_Casettes/Run_Command_On_Condition/run_command_on_condition.md) cassette to play the video in full-screen.
-This cassette has been set up, in this script, to use VLC to set up and play the looming video.
+We have already tuned the tracking parameters for you, and saved them in `flume-video-params.json`.
+The python script `looming.py` makes use of the [Run Command On Condition](../../Library_Of_Casettes/Run_Command_On_Condition/run_command_on_condition.md) cassette to play the looming-stimulus video in full-screen.
+This cassette has been set up, in this script, to use VLC to set up and play the looming stimulus video.

 ## Explanation

-The Run Command On Condition cassette is a _client_ cassette, and is designed for response delivery.
+The [Run Command On Condition](../../Library_Of_Casettes/Run_Command_On_Condition/run_command_on_condition.md) cassette is a _client_ cassette, which is designed for response delivery.
 It takes a condition function as a user-defined parameter, and whenever the function returns 'True', it runs a user-specified shell command.
-The function we provided this cassette here was:
+The function we provide this cassette is:

 ```python
 VEL_CALC_NUM_FRAMES = 5